 When MG introduced the ZS EV, it was widely considered one of the best budget-friendly, fully electric SUVs on the market.
 But MG went one step further and released the MG5.
 Similar to the ZS in price, the MG5 offers a different package tailored to families who need a bit of extra space.

-Voted Best Value car by WhichEV and Best Value Car in the 2021 Business Car Awards, this family-friendly estate is surprisingly quick and very practical.
+Voted Best Value Car in the 2021 Business Car Awards, this family-friendly estate is surprisingly quick and very practical.

 Granted, its design is not the sleekest-looking thing you’ve ever seen, but that’s not what the MG5 is all about.
-This is a no-nonsense estate with sensible equipment that you’ll actually use.
+This is a no-nonsense estate with a generous amount of equipment that you’ll actually use.

 How many versions does the MG5 come in?